 To Re-Cap, Why Only a Week?

 From our experience, the adaptations to long, aerobic sessions happen relatively quickly and last for a longer period of time than the fast-twitch/high-end fitness work.
 A quality week is easy to build into your life, easy to focus on, and is adequate time to get a nice bump in your overall fitness.
 The image below is from Coach Rich’s WKO+ homepage (power file analysis software).
 The blue line is Rich’s Chronic Training Load (CTL), or the cummulative effects and fitness gains of the training Rich had done over the past six weeks.
 The purple line is Rich’s Acute Training Load (ATL), the effect of Rich’s training in the last seven days.
-We’ve highlighted a high volume cycling week during our Tour of California Camp, where we rode over 450 miles in 6 days.
+We’ve highlighted a high volume cycling week during our, where we rode over 450 miles in 6 days.
 Rich piles on the volume (big jump on the purple line, which significantly raises the height of his CTL, the blue line when he exits the camp.
 You may also be able to see the volume and resultant fitness spikes from a couple well placed, high volume training weekend, one on the Wildflower course at the end of March and other local camp at the end of May.
 Our experience with recovering from volume like this is that most of you will “feel it” through about the following Thursday, and may be just a little flat / sub-100% by the following weekend.

 Why Two Installments of Volume?

 We recommend two separate and distinct volume weeks for your long course season precisely because our seasons are so long.
 Training for an Ironman® or 70.3® event means you’ll be “working” on your fitness for 6 to 9 months prior to the event, if not longer.
 The benefits from any particular volume pop will only last for about 2 months at the most, so we stack them appropriately to allow us to build off our regular training but also off of each volume session.